Abnormal Corn Ear and Kernel Development

 Figure 5.
 Poor kernel set resulting from drought stress.

 Figure 6.
-Poor ear fill from unidentified stress.
+Poor ear fill due to unidentified stress.

 Figure 7.
 Poor kernel fill resulting from rootworm beetle silk clipping.